doamaral/python-mobile-pytest/README.md

 - Python 3.12+
 - All the environment set up for Appium solutions
   - Install Android Studio
-  - Install Appium: `npm install -g`
+  - Install Appium: `npm install -g appium` This is the appium server
-  - Install UIAutomator2: `appium driver install uiautomator2`
+  - Install UIAutomator2: `appium driver install uiautomator2`.
+The platform specific driver
   - Set JAVA_HOME and ANDROID_HOME to $PATH

 - Non mandatory, but helpful